narchondas/narchondas.github.io/Research Methods and Professional Practice/read.md

 ### Unit Formative Activities

-#### Unit 1: Reflective Activity 1 – Ethics in Computing in the age of Generative AI
+**Reflective Activity 1 – Ethics in Computing in the age of Generative AI**

 **Towards a Balanced Framework for Governance and Professional Responsibility**